 The diet culture and industry being in constant evolution to better, it’s important to know and remember that many so-called “wellness” initiatives and/or programs often reveal, upon examination, a strong subtext of weight-loss, weight-loss praising, and even orthorexia 17.

 With over 60% of the Canadian population medically considered “overweight” or “obese” in 2016-201718, the presence of people of size is an undeniable part of today’s and tomorrow’s workforce reality.
-With the department’s turn renewed emphasis on wellness in the workplace, fighting weight stigma would be one of the logical next steps of that initiative.
+With some place of work recent and renewed emphasis on wellness in the workplace, fighting weight stigma would be one of the logical next steps of that initiative.

 In the fat/size acceptance spheres, “obese” and “overweight” are often considered derogatory as they are medical terms that infer the presence of a health issue and that contribute to the idea that being of a larger size equals the absence of health, a “dogma” that hasn’t been scientifically proved.

-We can only win by creating size-friendly work spaces and by contributing, as an organization, to fight the negative stigma associated with being a person of size.
+We can only win by creating size-friendly work spaces and by contributing to fight the negative stigma associated with being a person of size.
 In the spirit of the Act, this is a chance to create “a Canada without barriers […], particularly by the identification and removal of barriers, and the prevention of new barriers”19 for all Canadians.

 Respecting difference(s) shouldn’t be based on the sole fear of legal retaliation; it should arise from a genuine desire to provide a fair and safe work environment for all.